-The four seasons of the year in the United States - spring, summer, fall, and winter - are what determine the weather, the ecosystem, and the hours of daylight throughout the year.
+The four seasons of the year in the United States —spring, summer, fall, and winter — are what determine the weather, the ecosystem, and the hours of daylight throughout the year.

 A composite image of the countryside divided into the four seasons by zig zagging white lines

-When does each season start?
+When does each season start in 2024?

-In 2023, these are the astronomical dates and times for the start of each season:
+In 2024, these are the astronomical dates and times for the start of each season:

-• Spring: Begins on March 20, at 5:24 PM and ends on June 21
+• Spring: Starts on Tuesday, March 19 at 11:06 PM, and ends on June 20 at 4:51 PM.

-• Summer: Begins on June 21, at 10:58 AM and ends on September 23
+• Summer: Starts on Thursday, June 20 at 4:51 PM, and ends on September 22 at 8:44 AM.

-• Fall: Begins on September 23, at 2:50 AM and ends on December 21
+• Fall: Starts on Sunday, September 22 at 8:44 AM, and ends on Saturday, December 21 at 4:21 AM.

-• Winter: Begins on December 21, at 10:27 PM and ends on March 19, 2024
+• Winter: Begins on Saturday, December 21, 4:21 AM and ends on March 20, 2025, 5:01 am

 The times correspond to the Eastern Time (ET) time zone and will vary in different states.